-For more history on rapid re-housing, read the National Alliance to End Homelessness’s Rapid Re-Housing: A History and Core Components
+For more history on rapid re-housing nationally, read the National Alliance to End Homelessness’s Rapid Re-Housing: A History and Core Components.

 The National Alliance to End Homelessness’ guide to the history, main components, and best practices of rapid re-housing as a part of the Housing First approach.

 The National Alliance to End Homelessness’ comprehensive toolkit.

 The National Alliance to End Homelessness created a 3 videos highlighting the 3 key components of RRH programs.

 - Housing Identification (YouTube)

 - Rent & Move-In Assistance (YouTube)

 - Case Management & Services (YouTube)

 - Rapid Re-Housing Key Elements Video Series

 The National Alliance to End Homelessness created a 5 module video series highlighting key elements of RRH programs.